Blamed For Coronavirus Outbreak, Muslims In India Come Under Attack

 "Turn yourself in if you've spent time at any Jamaat events," he said.
 "Cooperate with police, who are trying to contact-trace you.
 There's no need to hide or misbehave."

 His plea came amid reports of Jamaat members behaving badly.
 At a quarantine facility in Delhi, they reportedly spat on doctors.
 In neighboring Uttar Pradesh, they allegedly made inappropriate comments and dropped their pants in front of female nurses.
-A hospital in the same state reportedly removed female staffers from duty, after Jamaat members allegedly "misbehaved" with them.
+A hospital in the same state reportedly removed female staffers from duty after Jamaat members allegedly "misbehaved" with them.

 Some such reports have turned out to be untrue.
 But anger has nevertheless exploded across India.